otto-de/trackrdrd/trackrdrd/src/mq/kafka/README.rst

 invoking the "produce" operation, once afterward, and also every time rdkafka internal statistics are queried as described above.
-If a prior error state is determined during the call to ``MQ_Send()``, then a log message at level WARNING is generated.
-It should be understood these warning messages describe an error that may have occurred at an earlier point in time, and recovery may have already succeeded (which can be ascertained from messages that appear earlier in the log).
+If a prior error state is determined during the call to ``MQ_Send()``, then a log message at level ERROR is generated.
+It should be understood these messages describe an error that may have occurred at an earlier point in time, and recovery may have already succeeded (which can be ascertained from messages that appear earlier in the log).

 SIGNALS
 =======